 showed up.
 Back on the bus, we stopped at a stadium

 where Hitler gave speeches.
-We climbed up and
+We climbed

 looked

 around.
 Quite an eerie feeling.
-It looked like the stadium could hold
+It looked like the stadium

 at